Bhaktivinoda Thakur: Reaching out to the West

 Bhaktivinoda's son, who by that time came to be known as Bhaktisiddhanta Sarasvati, inherited the vision of spreading the message of Chaitanya Mahaprabhu in the West from his father.
 This inspiration was bequeathed to Bhaktisiddhanta in a letter that he received from Bhaktivinoda in 1910:

 Sarasvati! ...Because pure devotional conclusions are not being preached, all kinds of superstitions and bad concepts are being called devotion by such pseudo-sampradayas as sahajiya and atibari.
 Please always crush these anti-devotional concepts by preaching pure devotional conclusions and by setting an example through your personal conduct. ...Please try very hard to make sure that the service to Mayapur will become a permanent thing and will become brighter and brighter every day.
 The real service to Mayapur can be done by acquiring printing presses, distributing devotional books, and sankirtan – preaching.
 Please do not neglect to serve Mayapur or to preach for the sake of your own reclusive bhajan. ...I had a special desire to preach the significance of such books as Srimad Bhagavatam, Sat Sandarbha, and Vedanta Darshan.
 You have to accept that responsibility.
 Mayapur will prosper if you establish an educational institution there.
 Never make any effort to collect knowledge or money for your own enjoyment.
 Only to serve the Lord will you collect these things.
 Never engage in bad association, either for money or for some self-interest.
 (Note: The original letter was never recovered; however, Bhaktisiddhanta quoted these instructions by Bhaktivinoda, apparently considering them as seminal for his mission, in a 1926 letter.)

 In the 1930s, the Gaudiya Math founded by Bhaktisiddhanta sent its missionaries to Europe, but remained largely unsuccessful in its Western outreach efforts, until in 1966 Bhaktisiddhanta's disciple A.C.
 Bhaktivedanta Swami (1896–1977) founded in New York City the International Society for Krishna Consciousness (ISKCON).
 Modeled after the original Gaudiya Math and emulating its emphasis on dynamic mission and spiritual practice, ISKCON popularised Chaitanya Vaishnavism on a global scale, becoming the world's leading proponent of Hindu bhakti personalism.

 Legacy

-In 2023 the Bhaktivedanta Research Centre established an endowment to the Department of Sociology, Presidency University, Kolkata, in honour of Bhaktivinod Thakur, who was a student of Hindu College in 1853.
+In 2023 the Bhaktivedanta Research Center established an endowment to the Department of Sociology, Presidency University, Kolkata, in honour of Bhaktivinod Thakur, who was a student of Hindu College in 1853.
 The scholarship aims to support academic endeavors related to the study of religion within the department.

 An archive has been compiled containing records of Hindu/Presidency College (Now Presidency University, Kolkata), developed through collaboration with the British Library and the University of Chicago.
 Among the documents found in this archive is an attendance register from Hindu College bearing the name of Kedarnath Dutta.

-Bhaktivinoda wrote an autobiographical account titled Svalikhita-jivani that spanned the period from his birth in 1838 until retirement in 1894.
-He died in Calcutta on 23 June 1914 at age 75.
-His remains were interred near Mayapur, West Bengal.